 We prepare as if each case will go to trial.
-Because of that thorough preparation, most of our cases never make it that far, resolving through alternative dispute resolution or mediation.
+Because of that thorough preparation, most of our cases never make it that far, resolved through alternative dispute resolution or mediation.
 We’re proud of our track record of resolving cases prior to trial.

 We know it’s important for our clients to maintain amicable relationships with their spouses so they can comfortably take part in life’s milestone events like a child’s graduation or wedding.
 We know our clients also want to maintain good relationships with their children after the divorce.
 We work to get our clients everything they want and deserve without destroying their relationships in the process.

 Each divorce case is different, and the length of a divorce proceeding will depend on each case’s unique circumstances.
-Uncontested divorces, where both parties come to an agreement on disputed issues prior to filing for divorce, can be resolved in as few as 31 days after serving papers.
+Uncontested divorces, where both parties come to an agreement on disputed issues prior to filing for divorce, can be resolved in as few as 45 days after serving papers.
 A contested divorce, where there are disputes over different issues that have to be decided by the courts, can take six months to multiple years.

 Georgia does not have “legal separations” by law.
 Instead, Georgia employs something known as “separate maintenance” when people don’t want to divorce but want to live separately.